You are protected by important customer rights.

-Eversource may collect a security deposit from any commercial electric customer.
-It’s a payment guarantee in the event a customer defaults on his or her Eversource bill.
+Eversource may collect a security deposit from any commercial electric or gas customer.
+It’s a payment guarantee in the event a customer defaults on their Eversource bill.

 If you’re having difficulties paying your bill, we want to help.
-We’ll work with you to set up a payment plan for the total amount due including your security deposit.
+We’ll work with you to set up a payment plan for the total amount due while service is still on.

 The security deposit, plus accrued interest (less any amount owed to Eversource), will be refunded to you within 30 days of the date upon which you terminate service with Eversource, or when you’ve paid your Eversource bill on-time for 24 consecutive months.

 If all residents in a household are at least 65 years old, Eversource cannot shut off electric service for failure to pay a past due balance without the approval of the Massachusetts Department of Public Utilities (DPU).